GroundStudio/GroundStudio_Carbon_V3/README.md

 License
 -------------------

 This is released under the [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.
+**You are welcome to use this for commercial purposes.**

-Please consider contributing back to help the open-source hardware community continue to thrive and grow!
+Please consider contributing back to this project or others to help the open-source hardware community continue to thrive and grow!